benheckmann/makeathon-playground/README.md

 # makeathon-playground
-Description Collection of scripts and notebooks that might be helpful during the Makeathon.
+Collection of scripts and notebooks that might be helpful during the Makeathon.